 - XTB Securities

 Another major announcement by CMB was that of client agreements.
-CMB wanted clear AML and KYC procedures with clients as well as stating each and every technical detail that should be included within client agreements.
+CMB wanted clear AML and KYC procedures with clients as well as stating every technical detail that should be included within client agreements.
 Moreover, they needed all the information to be put in writing on how brokers make money:

 1) Market Makers should clearly state their counterparts for every trade, and clients' earning is the company's loss and every client's loss is the company's profit.

 Currently, some Forex brokers have valid CMBT licenses to cater exact requirements of Turkish traders and investors.
 Though retail FX trade isn’t controlled by any means, Government officials believe that Forex Markets are designed precisely for large institutional investors and industries.
-Thus, there are higher chances that CMBT, together with inputs from Turkish legislature, will curtail trading freedoms and adopt several various trading conditions which might restrict freedom that was offered to retail Forex trading.
+Thus, there are higher chances that CMBT, together with inputs from the Turkish legislature, will curtail trading freedoms and adopt several various trading conditions which might restrict freedom that was offered to retail Forex trading.
 The brokers under CMBT ought to be considerate as this organization is creating a good working relationship with the clients.
 The rules include segregated accounts for clients, investor protection funds for clients, advertisements under ethical practice, and routine auditing.
-This will reduce the cases of scam that has hit the Forex trading industry.
+This will reduce the cases of scams that have hit the Forex trading industry.

 Limitations and comparison to other countries/scams

 In Turkey, Forex trading laws are stringent as compared to other countries.
 This is seen as an effort by the country to be included in the EU.
-Turkey’s authorities continue to uplift their efforts of ending scam on Forex trading.
+Turkey’s authorities continue to uplift their efforts of ending scams on Forex trading.

 The Turkish government has enlisted a set of rules on traders who use leverage.
-This law was enacted in line with the initially tailored law set to check on the local currency speculation.
+This law was enacted in line with the initially tailored law set to check on local currency speculation.

 The law forbids Turkish citizens from opening an account with any broker that is not under the CMBT (Capital Markets Board of Turkey).
 This is not the case with most countries in the EU.

-Popular brokers in Turkey
+Popular Brokers in Turkey

 Is it possible to find a reliable broker to deal with in Turkey?
 Yes.
-Look no further than the Topbrokers list of the best Turkish Forex brokers.
+Look no further than the Top Broker's list of the best Turkish Forex brokers.
 The list is a manifestation of their own Forex trading research from the industry and feedback collected from their esteemed readers.
-Scores of brokerages possess CMB licenses, and thus operate legally on the Turkish Forex trading scene.
+Scores of brokerages possess CMB licenses and thus operate legally on the Turkish Forex trading scene.
 These are the top five.

 1) Easy markets - It was founded in 2001 and has been active ever since.
 More than 300 markets can be traded.
 It's regulated by Cyprus Securities and Exchange Commission and Australian Securities and Investments Commission.
-Can be accessed through Web, MT4 and easyMarkets Trading App
+Can be accessed through Web, MT4, and easyMarkets Trading App

 2) Plus500 - This is a multi-asset trading platform.
 It was founded in 2008.
-There is no timeframe for demo accounts, and is well regulated.
+There is no timeframe for demo accounts and is well regulated.
 Can be accessed through Plus500 platforms.

-4) HotForex - Formed in 2009, this brokerage offers 100% Forex trading bonus to non-EU members.
+4) HotForex - Formed in 2009, this brokerage offers a 100% Forex trading bonus to non-EU members.
 It has social trading features and is available in 25 languages.
-It is regulated by BaFin, CySEC, FCA, FSB, FSC and can be accessed through MT4.
+It is regulated by BaFin, CySEC, FCA, FSB, and FSC and can be accessed through MT4.

-Forex trading requires prior knowledge before you throw your money in to it.
+Forex trading requires prior knowledge before you throw your money into it.
 With the growth of many brokers, it is always good to do a background check on all of them.
 This can be done by reading feedback from people who have transacted with them.